ovanderzee/onscreenness/README.md

 The collect method may be called several times to build up the collection.

-Elements covered by a query in the collection can be excluded with an alternative query:
+Elements covered by a query in the collection can be blacklisted with an alternative query:

     onScreenness.exclude('.paragraph.emphasis');
     onScreenness.exclude('#that-paragraph');